icure/.github/profile/README.md

 iCure is:&#x20;

-* Easy to use for [web and app developers](icure-data-stack/mobile-web-sdks/)
+* Easy to use for web and app developers.
-* Secured by an [End-to-End encryption](icure-data-stack/end-to-end-encryption.md) scheme
+* Secured by an End-to-End encryption.
-* Fault-tolerant and highly scalable
+* Fault-tolerant and highly scalable.
-* Compatible with the [FHIR](interoperability/fhir-api-data-exchange/) data model
+* Compatible with the FHIR.
-* Available as an [XDS](interoperability/iti-registry-repository/) registry/repository
+* Available as an XDS registry/repository.

 ### iCure Open Source projects